 In the past years credential theft has become a common theme among web sites.
 They all stem from a compromise of the web or application server or unrelated other infrastructure.
 Once access to the file system of the database server is achieved or the database can be accessed using the application's credentials, the stored secret […]

-This is a common pitfall.
-Another of your assumptions crumbles.
+Assuming syslog guarantees message deliver is a common pitfall.
 Neither syslog over TCP nor syslog over UDP implement any application layer confirmation of the receipt of any log messages.
-If anything occurs between the writing to the buffer or the sending of the log over the socket and the logs having been written to […]
+If anything occurs between the writing to the buffer or the sending of the log over the socket and the logs having been written to the […]